Mamit district: Demographics

+According to the 2011 census, 62.61% of the population spoke Mizo, 17.64% Tripuri, 15.25% Chakma and 1.92% Bengali as their first language.

 Economy

 Indian has set up several Border Haats (markets) and ICP (Integrated Check Posts) in Mizoram to boost the border trade and Look-East connectivity to Trans-Asian Railway and Asian Highway Network (via AH1).
 Marpara and Tuipuibari on Bangladesh–India border are two ICP in Mamit district.

 Flora and fauna

 In 1985 Mamit district became home to Dampa Tiger Reserve, which has an area of 500 km².